 Adobe Photoshop CS6.
-I got my copy directly from Adobe.
-You also can get it from Adorama or from Amazon, and qualified students and teachers can receive huge discounts on everything directly from Adobe.
+I'd get it from Adorama or from Amazon.
 This free website's biggest source of support is when you use those, or any of these links, when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Photoshop has been the world's top computer program for editing and optimizing images for over twenty years.

 Photoshop has been around since 1990.
 Photoshop CS6 is really Photoshop 13; Adobe changed the name to CS, "Creative Suite," back at version 8 to make it seem bright and new, as opposed just to a perennial update.
 Photoshop is one of the longest running franchises in consumer software.